What is Photo Diode and How does the photodiode work?

-- Photo-conductive mode – In this mode device used in reverse biased.
-The depletion layer increased with the help of reverse voltage, which in turn reduces the response time and capacitance of the junction.
-The Photo-conductive mode is very fast, and exhibits electronic noise
+- Photo-conductive mode–In this mode device used in reverse biased.
+The depletion layer increased with the help of reverse voltage, which reduces the response time and capacitance of the junction.
+The Photo-conductive mode is quick and exhibits electronic noise.

-- Avalanche diode mode – This mode also used in a high reverse bias condition, which allow multiplication of an avalanche breakdown to each photo-generated electron-hole pair; which gradually increases the responsivity of the device.
+- Avalanche diode mode–This mode also used in a high reverse bias condition, which allows multiplication of an avalanche breakdown of each photo-generated electron-hole pair; which accumulates the responsiveness of the device.

-- Photo-voltaic mode – In this mode voltage is generated by the illuminated photodiode and it is also known as zero bias mode.
-It provides a small dynamic and non-linear dependence of the voltage produced.
+- Photo-voltaic mode–In this mode voltage is generated by the illuminated photodiode and something also known as a zero-bias mode.
+It provides a small dynamic and non-linear dependence on the voltage produced.

 - Surveying instrument